Not just Zoom fatigue: 4 reasons why video calls make us anxious, and how to overcome them

 In a survey of over 2,000 home workers, “having tech/audio problems and not knowing how to fix them” was the top trigger of video call anxiety.
 Such issues would be easily solved by the IT department, but when it is left entirely to us, our lack of knowledge and experience makes this a huge struggle for us.

-On top of feeling incompetent, there is also the added stress and worry of holding up fellow participants.
+On top of feeling incompetent, there is also the stress and worry of holding up fellow participants.

 Overcoming video call anxiety